cbarth15/lhs/game1/README.txt

 soldiers (10 as default).
 These soldiers move on a config file specified playing board (the config file gives how many arbitrary units for the x component of the board and how many units for the y component).
-A team wins if either one is able to kill all soldiers on an opposing team.
+A team wins if either one is able to kill all soldiers on an opposing team or capture the base.
 	All actions of the soldiers are determined based on values specified in the config file.
 The values that play into the algorithms of the soldiers are accuracy, stealth, speed, and fear (however, factors like the x and y